How to Avoid Getting Catfished Online

 When chatting with a stranger, don’t give them your personal information like your phone number or address.
 Most catfishers will look for potential victims, so it’s important that you adjust your privacy settings.
 Within the first few days, the person may seem to push the relationship at a rapid pace.
 Even if you’ve been chatting for weeks, treat him or her like a stranger.
 When you meet, be sure to meet in a public place with people around.

-Also, avoid sending selfies to strangers.
+Also, avoid sending selfies or sexting strangers.
 They could use them to create another false identity putting other people in danger.
 Also, be cautious when sending messages online.
 Once you click “send” there’s no going back.

 Meet face to face